 The arguments considered thus far have appealed to the role that rights generally do and should play in our moral lives.
 A further argument considers what would actually follow from granting rights to children (Purdy 1992).
 The argument is that we need as adults to have acquired certain traits of character if we are to be able to pursue our goals and lead a valuable life.
 To acquire these traits it is essential that we not be allowed as children to make our own choices.
 Granting children the liberty to exercise rights is destructive of the preconditions for the possibility of having fulfilling adult lives.
 The central, and empirical, premise in this argument is that children do not spontaneously and naturally grow into adults.
 They need to be nurtured, supported, and, more particularly, subjected to control and discipline.
 Without that context giving children the rights that adults have is bad for the children.
 It is also bad for the adults they will turn into, and for the society we share as adults and children.

 One can thus maintain that rights do not exhaust the moral domain.
 There are things we ought to do which do not correspond to the obligations we have as the correlates of rights.
 As adults we should protect and promote the welfare of children.
 It need not follow that they have rights against us.
-To repeat, humans should not maltreat animals for no good reason but we can insist on this without giving animals rights.

 But does not talk of the rights of children nevertheless still serve a political or rhetorical function by reminding of us of what must be done for them?
 Might not such talk also serve as a critique of the extent to which we, as adults, may maintain children in an artificial condition of dependence and vulnerability, denying them the opportunity to make their own choices?
 Are not children one of the last social groups to be emancipated as others—women, blacks—already have been, and is not the language of rights the appropriate mode in which to campaign for that emancipation?
 The reply (O’Neill 1988, 459– 463) is that such talk about rights talk misses what is distinctively different about children as a group.
 This is that childhood is not a permanently maintained status associated with oppression or discrimination.
 It is rather a stage of human development which all go through.
 Moreover the adults who deny that children do have rights may nevertheless also believe that it is their duty to ensure that the children for whom they have care do pass from childhood into adulthood.

 A second possible qualification of the liberationist view is that giving rights to children will play an important part in their acquiring the qualifying capacity.
 It is not thus argued that children are capable now and are illegitimately denied their rights.
 It is rather that they will only—or at least will more readily or will at an earlier stage—acquire that capacity if given their rights.
 The denial of rights to children is, on this account, one significant element in a culture that serves artificially to maintain children in their childlike state of dependence, vulnerability, and immaturity.
 Again the qualification can concede that children of a very young age are not capable enough to have rights, and will not acquire that capacity even if given rights.
 Yet it insists that the denial of rights to children of a certain age on account of their alleged incapacity is simply self-confirming.
 They cannot have rights because they are incapable but they are incapable only because they do not have these rights.
-Note that this seems most plausible when rights are legal.
-Children should be allowed at law to behave in ways that encourage their development into mature rights-holders.

 One plausible version of the claim refers to the facts of experience.
 Children, or at least children of a certain age, may not differ markedly from adults in respect of their cognitive and volitional capacities.
 They may be as capable as older humans of making their own minds up about what to do and be as independent in their resolution to act on their choices.
 But they may simply not have had as much experience of the world as their adult counterparts.
 Being thus naïve and inexperienced in the ways of the world they will not be as able, that is as qualified, as older (and wiser) humans are to make sensible choices.
 Grant that such a lack of experience can be attributed to a lack of opportunities to exercise choice.
 If such a lack of opportunity is in turn attributable not simply to not having been around for as long but to a denial of the freedom to make their own choices, then there is a powerful case for liberty rights being extended, even if cautiously, to these young people.

 Liberationists might move in the other direction and argue that the capacity which qualifies adults to have rights is in fact not a capacity that most, or perhaps any, adults actually possess.
 Thus it will be said that no adult fully understands the nature of the choices she faces, nor is she consistent in her beliefs and desires, nor is she really independent of the influences of her environment and peers.
 Whether the liberationist urges a ‘thin’ definition of capacity—which the child satisfies as much as the adult—or argues that on a ‘thick’ definition of capacity neither adult nor child qualifies as capable, the point is the same.
-The point is that the alleged differences between children and adults in respect of a qualifying capacity are not sufficient to warrant the ascription of rights to the latter and their denial to the former.
+This is that the alleged differences between children and adults in respect of a qualifying capacity are not sufficient to warrant the ascription of rights to the latter and their denial to the former.

 Setting aside this version of the arbitrariness claim what remains of the charge that ‘[a]ny line which uses age to distinguish people with rights from people without can be shown to be arbitrary’?
 There are two ideas.
 The first is that although the threshold of age does serve to mark a difference within the class of human beings it is being human as such which is important.
 Or, relatedly, what is being distributed, namely rights, is so important that all humans should have them.
 It is being human which should make the difference not being of a certain age.
 Rights are too important to be denied to some humans on account of their (lesser) age and given to others on account of their (greater) age.